nat3058/Prime-FactoriZor/README.md

 - No fancy GUI or bloatedness; just use it through a computer terminal :)

 # Installation
 1.)
-Download the .cpp file from this Github Repository.
+Download the .cpp file from this Github Repository. <br>
 2.)
-Make sure you have g++ compilier on your computer and compile the file with this Terminal command
+Make sure you have the g++ compilier on your computer and compile the file with this Terminal command
 ```bash
 g++ prime_factorization.cpp -o prime_factorization.exe
 ```